Production-Dependent Interpretation of the KLOE--MAMI $\eta\!\to\!\pi^{0}\gamma\gamma$ Tension via the Nucleon-Triggered Leptophobic Vector $V_{\!\mathcal B}$: Conclusions

 \section{Conclusions}

 \(\eta^{(\prime)}\!\to\!\pi^{0}(\eta)\gamma\gamma\) decays provide a remarkably clean window onto possible leptophobic New Physics scenarios.
-An intriguing new measurement by KLOE, exhibiting a $5.5\,\sigma$ tension with the MAMI result, cannot be explained by the conventional sub-\rm{GeV} leptophobic dark photon scenarios.
+An intriguing new measurement by KLOE, exhibiting a $5.5\,\sigma$ tension with the MAMI result, cannot be explained by conventional sub-\rm{GeV} leptophobic dark photon scenarios.
 Such models predict identical effects in both leptonic and nucleon-induced production environments, and are already tightly constrained by existing experimental data.
-In contrast, we propose a production-dependent, nucleon-rescaled vector boson \(V_{\!\mathcal B}\), whose mass lies in the \(m_{V_{\!\mathcal B}} = 2\text{--}5~\mathrm{GeV}\) range.
+In contrast, we propose a production-dependent, nucleon-rescaled vector boson \(V_{\!\mathcal B}\), whose mass lies in the \(m_{V_{\!\mathcal B}} = 1.5\text{--}5~\mathrm{GeV}\) range.
 This placement avoids the strict constraints that rule out conventional sub-\(\mathrm{GeV}\) dark photon scenarios.
-A \(\mathrm{GeV}\)-scale scalar portal avoids the loop suppression of the \(V_{\!\mathcal B}\) coupling providing the strong interaction strength required to account for the sharp KLOE--MAMI discrepancy.
+A \(\mathrm{GeV}\)-scale scalar and dark pion portal avoids the loop suppression of the \(V_{\!\mathcal B}\) coupling, providing the strong interaction needed to account for the sharp KLOE--MAMI discrepancy.
 Most importantly, this interaction is selectively activated in nucleon-induced production channels, leaving leptonic processes unaffected.
-A single fit to the MAMI \(\eta\!\to\!\pi^{0}\gamma\gamma\) spectrum determines a universal parameter that governs all related \(\eta^{(\prime)}\rightarrow\pi^0\left(\eta\right)\gamma\gamma\) decays, providing falsifiable predictions within reach of the current or near-future photoproduction facilities.
-A dedicated search for a narrow nucleon-philic vector in the \(2\text{--}5~\mathrm{GeV}\) mass range and its associated GeV-scale scalar companion could either uncover the missing pieces of the puzzle or decisively exclude the nucleon-triggered solution proposed here.
+A single fit to the MAMI \(\eta\!\to\!\pi^{0}\gamma\gamma\) spectrum determines a universal parameter that governs all related \(\eta^{(\prime)}\rightarrow\pi^0\left(\eta\right)\gamma\gamma\) decays, providing falsifiable predictions within reach of the current or near-future facilities.
+A dedicated direct photoproduction search for a narrow nucleon-philic vector in the \(1.5\text{--}5~\mathrm{GeV}\) mass range and its associated $\textrm{GeV}$-scale scalar and dark pion companions could either uncover the missing pieces of the model or decisively exclude the nucleon-triggered solution proposed here.